digitoimistodude/dudestack/README.md

 #### Background

 We're constantly developing our development workflow.
-Honestly, I think I've been through hundreds of articles, tools and scripts.
-Went with regular WordPress structure, different wp-configs and [Dandelion](https://github.com/scttnlsn/dandelion) for a long time, but realized in some point I have to get some sense to it all.
+Honestly, I think we've been through hundreds of articles, tools and scripts.
+Went with regular WordPress structure, different wp-configs and [Dandelion](https://github.com/scttnlsn/dandelion) for a long time, but realized in some point we have to get some sense to it all.
 Setting up things should not be the most time consuming task when starting a new project.

 I love [Bedrock](https://github.com/roots/bedrock), which is a is a modern WordPress stack that helps you get started with the best development tools and project structure.
 Bedrock contains the tools I've been already using, but more.
 In fact, I'm proud to say that most of this stack is based on [Bedrock](https://github.com/roots/bedrock).